Whole Building Life Cycle Assessment Workshops | Royal Architectural Institute of Canada

 Ryan Bruer Portrait

-Ryan brings a passion for communal stories that are bonded to materials.
-Holding a Bachelor of Fine Arts his first solo exhibition received multiple grants through Canada Council of the Arts.
-The show demonstrated a printmaking practice dependent on material circularity through repair and exchange.
-Before his interest in buildings, Ryan ran a community bicycle shop that focused on educational events to train riders and young mechanics.
+Ryan is an architect and artist with a passion for the communal stories that tie people to materials and the processes of city-building.
+A graduate of McMasters’s Fine Arts program - his first solo exhibition demonstrated a printmaking practice entirely dependent on material circularity through acts of local repair and exchange in his home town of Hamilton.
+Subsequently Ryan managed a community bicycle shop that focused on educational events to train young riders and mechanics to better understand the processes of ownership, maintenance, and repair.

 Learning Outcomes